The entire approach makes the end-users feel confident about the products to recommend them to others and spread the word.

 Let’s dive a little deeper into product-led growth, shall we?

 Dropbox is one of the frontrunners of the PLG model.

-One of Dropbox’s commendable early-moves was to increase the total number of users, instead of focusing on early-monetizing, through a referral program.
+So, one of Dropbox’s commendable early moves was to increase the total number of users, instead of focusing on early-monetizing, through a referral program.

 Monetization for Dropbox came in the later period of their business.
 The makers decided to take the flight of success when the market conditions were favorable.

 They continued with their research and updated their current products.
 After Dropbox became popular and gained a wide user base, a series of unique features were added to gain a competitive advantage.
 What’s more, these features included access to share folders, running a referral program, and shareable links.

 Dropbox found a solution to the problem faced by many individuals in their day-to-day lives.
 After that, they kept on introducing unique yet easy-to-use features to make the product speak for itself.

 The three basic strategies business owners use to drive profits are product-led, sales-led, and marketing-led.

 - A sales-led approach is a one-to-one sales model where an individual from a company’s marketing team communicates with a prospect.